• Skip to Content

 The Profession

-A pathologists’ assistant is a healthcare professional who is qualified through academic and practical training to provide services in anatomic pathology under the direction of a qualified pathologist.
-Pathologists’ assistants serve as physician-extenders in the same manner as physician assistants.
-The addition of pathologists’ assistants to the pathology team can reduce cost, increase revenue, and improve workflow in the anatomic pathology lab.
-In practice, pathologists’ assistants (PAs) are responsible for the processing of the surgical pathology specimen from receipt to dissection and description to submission of tissue to histology.
-In autopsy practice, the PA is involved in reviewing the medical record of the decedent, evisceration, dissection, and selection of tissue for submission to histology as well as formulation of a preliminary anatomic diagnosis and autopsy report under the direction of a pathologist.
+A pathologists’ assistant (PA) is a healthcare professional who is qualified through academic and practical training to provide services in anatomic pathology under the direction of a qualified pathologist.
+Pathologists' assistants are responsible for processing surgical pathology specimens from dissection and description to submission of tissue to histology.
+In autopsy practice, the PA is involved in evisceration, prosection, and selection of tissue for submission to histology.
+The PA can also assist the pathologist with the provisional anatomic diagnosis and with composing the clinical history for the autopsy report.
 Many PAs are involved in laboratory management, teaching at the university level, training of residents and medical students, forensic investigation, or research.

 Nature of Program